qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 Much has been discussed about the role of attention in transformer models, but in essence, this mechanism is responsible for capturing cross-token relationships.
 Each transformer module takes a sequence of token embeddings as input and produces a sequence of output token embeddings.
 Both sequences are of the same length, with each token embedding being enriched by information from the other token embeddings at the current step.

+**Figure 3:** The mechanism which produces a sequence of output token embeddings.

 ![Output token embeddings](/articles_data/late-interaction-models/output-embeddings.png)

-The final step performed by the embedding model is pooling the output token embeddings to generate a single vector representation of the input text.
+**Figure 4:** The final step performed by the embedding model is pooling the output token embeddings to generate a single vector representation of the input text.

 ![Pooling](/articles_data/late-interaction-models/pooling.png)

 There are several pooling strategies, but regardless of which one a model uses, the output is always a single vector representation, which inevitably loses some information about the input.
 It’s akin to giving someone detailed, step-by-step directions to the nearest grocery store versus simply pointing in the general direction.
 While the vague direction might suffice in some cases, the detailed instructions are more likely to lead to the desired outcome.

-### Output Token Embeddings as Multi-Vector Representations
+### Using Output Token Embeddings for Multi-Vector Representations

 We often overlook the output token embeddings, but the fact is—they also serve as multi-vector representations of the input text.
 So, why not explore their use in a multi-vector retrieval model, similar to late interaction models?

-#### Experiments
+#### Experimental Findings

 We conducted several experiments to determine whether output token embeddings could be effectively used in place of traditional late interaction models.
 The results are quite promising.